Taiob Ali

 SQL Server Detective: Investigating Logs and Traces for Optimal Performance

-As a Microsoft SQL Server DBA, monitoring and analyzing your server’s performance and troubleshooting issues is essential.
+Your role as a DBA is crucial, as a pivotal figure in the realm of Microsoft SQL Server.
+Your ability to monitor and analyze your server’s performance and troubleshoot issues is essential, and it's what keeps the system running smoothly.
 One of the most effective ways to do this is by utilizing the built-in data collection, which records a wealth of information.

-In this session, we will explore six collections (Logs and traces) that can provide valuable insights into your server’s configuration, health, and performance.
+This session will delve into six collections (Logs and traces) that can provide valuable insights into your server’s configuration, health, and performance.
+By the end of this session, you will be equipped with practical knowledge that will empower you to handle any SQL Server issue confidently.

 • Default trace